Aakash Repeater Courses

 =80 |

-The class with highest frequency is 30-40
+The class with the highest frequency is 30-40

-Hence 30 – 40 is the modal class.
+Hence, 30 – 40 is the modal class.

 Question:9